 - Save Americans $1.9 billion annually.

 Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would combust nearly 100% of the gas into usable heat.
+This means furnaces would turn nearly 100% of the gas into usable heat.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Currently, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
-Learn how these furnaces can lower your monthly energy bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+Learn how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces